bonny/WordPress-Simple-History/readme.txt

 = 2.41.1 (March 2021) =

-- Fixed: Get information for correct IP Address when mulitple IP addresses are shown.
+- Fixed: Get information for correct IP Address when multiple IP addresses are shown.

 = 2.41.0 (March 2021) =